Gulmarg: History

 After Indian Independence, the Government of India sought to develop Gulmarg as a winter sports and tourist destination.
-In 1960, alpine skier Rudolph Matt, who came on the invitation of the government, determined Gulmarg to be a suitable location for winter sports.
+In 1960, alpine skier Rudolph Matt, who came at the invitation of the government, determined that Gulmarg was a suitable location for winter sports.
 In 1968, the Institute of Skiing and Mountaineering was established in Gulmarg to train skiers.
-The government invested ₹30 million for the development of skiing facilities in Gulmarg.
+The government invested ₹30 million in developing skiing facilities in Gulmarg.
 In the mid-1980s, heli-skiing was introduced in Gulmarg.
 In the 1990s, the rise of insurgency in Kashmir affected tourism in Gulmarg.
 The industry started to recover in late 1990s, and early 2000s.
 The Gulmarg Gondola was opened in various stages from 1998 to 2011.
 In 2014, Government of Jammu and Kashmir drafted a master plan, to be implemented by 2032, for sustainable development in Gumarg.

 Geography and geology

 Gulmarg lies in a cup-shaped valley in the Pir Panjal Range of the Himalayas, at an altitude of, 2650 m.
 It is located about 56 km from Srinagar, in Baramulla district of the Indian union territory of Jammu and Kashmir.
 The soil in Gulmarg comprises glacial deposits, lacustrine deposits, and moraines from Pleistocene epoch covering shales, limestones, sandstones, schists and other varieties of rocks.
 The natural meadows of Gulmarg, which are covered with snow in winter, allow the growth of wild flowers such as daisies, forget-me-nots and buttercups during the spring and summer.
 The meadows are interspersed by parks and small lakes, and are surrounded by forests of pine and fir trees.
 Apharwat Peak, rising to 4267 m, overlooks Gulmarg, and offers a view of Nanga Parbat and Harmukh peaks.